Assistive-Technology-Create-Team/plumshum.github.io/README.md

 # Our Project
 ## Summary
-Create an assistive piece of technology that can sense when a senior is in danger, and communicate the situation to emergency workers
+Create an assistive piece of technology that can sense when a senior is in danger, and contacts for help

+The base product works without wifi connection
+The entire product works will work with wifi connection

 ## Major Components
 There are three major components